autocrossblog/autocrossblog.github.io/_posts/2007-07-24-tuesday-goal-start-the-car.md

 permalink: tuesday-goal-start-the-car
 image:
 categories: [ 240z, datsun ]
+description: Join us as we embark on the exciting journey of getting an old car running again tonight.
 ---

 As of right now, the goal for tonight is to attempt to start the car!